 To safeguard and promote the welfare of children living away from home, practitioners should pay close attention to the overall developmental needs of such children and ensure that any assessments and plans in place continue to be reviewed and updated at the required intervals.

-Every setting in which children live away from home should provide the same basic safeguards against abuse, be founded on an approach that promotes the welfare and well being of children and young people and which, protects them from harm and treats them with dignity and respect.
+Every setting in which children live away from home should provide the same basic safeguards against abuse, be founded on an approach that promotes the welfare and well being of children and young people, takes into account their wishes and feelings and which protects them from harm and treats them with dignity and respect.

 The National Minimum Standards and Children's Homes Regulations and Quality Standards place specific requirements on Fostering Services, Adoption Services, Residential Children's Homes and other settings in relation to the standards of care they must provide - see also Guidance for Safe Recruitment, Selection and Retention for Staff and Volunteers Procedure and Responding to Allegations Against Staff, Carers or Volunteers Procedure.